Opinion: I’m an amputee and I don’t need Love is Blind to be more body diverse

 More disability representation in dating shows could certainly serve as a teachable moment – but why should someone have to learn from reality TV that disabled people deserve love too?

-Just before the pandemic went into full gear, I was engrossed in a new Netflix show Love is Blind.
-It took dating shows to the next level as we watched single men and women fall in love and get engaged, all before ever seeing their partner for the first time.
+Just before the pandemic went into full gear, I was engrossed in a new Netflix show, Love is Blind.
+It took dating shows to the next level as we watched single men and women fall in love and get engaged, all before seeing their partner for the first time.

 It sounds quirky, I know, but the premise of the show was to discover if romantic relationships could be successfully forged without physical attraction and other material influences getting in the way.
 And for several couples, it certainly seemed so.